Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/09_AUDITS_AND_REPORTS/MODS_API_SECURITY_AND_INTEGRATION_SUMMARY.md

 4. Compares with stored signature

 This ensures:
-- ✅ Hash calculated on same content (decrypted) in both upload and verify
+- [SUCCESS] Hash calculated on same content (decrypted) in both upload and verify
-- ✅ Signatures will match for untampered files
+- [SUCCESS] Signatures will match for untampered files
-- ✅ Tampering will be detected correctly
+- [SUCCESS] Tampering will be detected correctly

 ---